RecklessRonan/CodeAttention/README.md

 ### Preparing Data

-The dataset we use comes from [CodeSearchNet](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Text/code-to-text) and you can download from [google drive link].**to be continued**
+The dataset we use comes from [CodeSearchNet](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Text/code-to-text) and you can download from [Google Drive](https://drive.google.com/drive/folders/1acPGFpw8uJMCdAj7iXkd-_Vq0LjNkaW3?usp=sharing), and add data to ./data.

 ## Citation